cristobalcl/resume/output/cv.md

 * 2007 – 2009 **Tedial S.L.**, *Backend Developer, System Administrator*.

 	+ Server-side media storage technologies.
-	+ Authentication, authorization, and access control.
+	+ Authentication, authorization, and access control with LDAP.
-	+ Management of surveillance cameras.
+	+ Management software for surveillance cameras.
-	+ Deployment of software and administration of several SuSE Enterprise Server installations.
+	+ Deployment of software and administration of several SuSE Enterprise Server client installations.
-	+ Technologies: C++, Python, SuSE Enterprise Server, Oracle, LDAP, SOAP.
+	+ Technologies: C++, Python, Oracle, SOAP.
 * 2005 – 2006 **Novasoft**, *Software and Web Developer*.

-	+ Educational video games.
+	+ Educational video games in Flash.
+	+ Started in a one month scholarship, but then the company hired for a longer project.
 	+ Technologies: Flash, ActionScript, HTML, Javascript.

 Master Thesis